emissary-ingress/emissary/DevDocumentation/DEVELOPING.md

 The `mockery` tool runs inside the Docker container used to build Ambassador, using `make shell`, so it's important to realize that it won't have access to your entire filesystem.
-There are two easy ways to arrange to get data in and out of the container:
+There is an easy way to arrange to get data in and out of the container:

-1. If you `make sync`, everything in the Ambassador source tree gets rsync'd into the container's `/buildroot/ambassador`.
+ - If you `make sync`, everything in the Ambassador source tree gets rsync'd into the container's `/buildroot/ambassador`.
 The first time you start the shell, this can take a bit, but after that it's pretty fast.
 You'll probably need to use `docker cp` to get data out of the container, though.

-2. You may be able to use Docker volume mounts by exporting `BUILDER_MOUNTS` with the appropriate `-v` switches before running `make shell` -- e.g.

-    ```bash
-    export BUILDER_MOUNTS=$(pwd)/xfer:/xfer
-    make shell
-    ```

-   will cause the dev shell to mount `xfer` in your current directory as `/xfer`.
-   This is known to work well on MacOS (though volume mounts are slow on Mac, so moving gigabytes of data around this way isn't ideal).

 Once you've sorted out how to move data around: